-#6 Updated by daviddavis about 1 year ago
+#6 Updated by daviddavis over 1 year ago

 @bmbouter, thanks for the response.
 I think the bug is unclear so let me give an illustration that might help clarify this bug.
 Here's how you call the repo version method in the bindings today:

 Notice that I have to supply the url to the endpoint including

 What I would expect is that I be able to call the function with the repo version identifier or href:

 In other words, currently you have to supply the href to the endpoint you are calling instead of the href to the resource you are interacting with (e.g. repo version).

 Let me know if that's still not clear.
 I'll update the bug title and description.